iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 password here, but rather you github personal access token (PAT).
 You'll have to copy-paste that, as it's a bit too long to type.

+If you get an error, it may be because the copy-paste didn't work.
+Do a right-click-based paste rather than using the keyboard.

 ```
 git add 00helloworld.py
 git commit -m new